-- Inappropriate use of tools and equipment
+- 1. Inappropriate use of tools and equipment

-- Slips and trips
+- 2. Slips and trips

-- Working at height
+- 3. Working at height

-- Confined spaces
+- 4. Confined spaces

+- 4.7 Describe how to assess quantity, length, weight, area and wastage associated with the method/procedure to remove licensed asbestos.

+The learner is able to follow organisational procedures in relation to this.

-- Minimise the risk of damage to the work and surrounding area when stripping and removing licensed asbestos.
+5 Minimise the risk of damage to the work and surrounding area when removing licensed asbestos.

-- 5.1 Protect the work and its surrounding area from damage.
+5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.

-The candidate is able to protect the enclosure using on or more of the following
+The learner is able to protect the enclosure using on or more of the following